Privacy amplification and decoupling without smoothing: Introduction

 The proof works by first lower-bounding $\hmin^\varepsilon(A_1^n|E_1^n)$ by $H_\alpha(A_1^n|E_1^n) = nH_\alpha(A_1|E_1)$, and then lower-bounding $H_\alpha$ by $H$.
 Choosing $\alpha \approx 1 + \frac{1}{\sqrt{n}}$ then yields the bound we want.
 The same blueprint also works in more complicated settings: in~\cite{dfr16}, the entropy accumulation theorem (EAT), which can be used to bound the smooth min-entropy of states that are produced by step-by-step processes such as those arising in device-independent QKD protocols, also involves bounding the Rényi entropy for $\alpha$ just above 1.

 In this paper, we show how to bypass the smooth min-entropy entirely in this type of proof and use a bound on the Rényi entropy of order $\alpha \in (1, 2]$ directly.
 In other words, we show that:

-This simplifies the overall analysis considerably: one gets much cleaner expressions, we can get error exponents quite easily on the final quantity of interest, and we replace smoothing (which is a difficult high-dimensional optimization problem) by an optimization over a single real parameter $\alpha$.
+This simplifies the overall analysis considerably: one gets much cleaner expressions, we can get error exponents quite easily on the final quantity of interest that are better than those that can be obtained via smoothing\footnote{See~\cite[Section III.D]{h10} for a comparison between error exponents obtained via the Rényi approach and the smooth min-entropy approach in the iid setting.}, and we replace smoothing (which is a difficult high-dimensional optimization problem) by an optimization over a single real parameter $\alpha$.
 This can then be applied to a wide variety of problems, ranging from privacy amplification in QKD, to decoupling~\cite{dbwr10,fred-these} in the quantum case, which in turn yields results in quantum channel coding.
 Furthermore, this approach raises an interesting conceptual question: can we do all of one-shot information theory using Rényi-type quantities instead of min/max quantities and smoothing?

 The proof of the result is based on norm interpolation methods reminiscent of the Riesz-Thorin theorem.
 Specifically, we interpolate between the $\alpha=2$ case, which we know how to deal with using previously known bounds, and the $\alpha=1$ case, where a trivial bound is sufficient for our purposes.